-The SLP will be reviewed annually and filed with the relevant state regulatory agencies, as appropriate,,but can be revised and refiled at other times during the year to address changes based on technology or regulations, critical lessons learned, or changes to National Grid's organization structure, for example.
+The SLP will be reviewed annually and filed with the relevant state regulatory agencies, as appropriate, but can be revised and refiled at other times during the year to address changes based on technology, regulations, critical lessons learned, or changes to National Grid's organization structure, for example.

-When a required change to the SLP has been identified, it is the responsibility of Emergency Planning to revise the language, process flow diagram, roles and activities describing any changed process.
-Emergency Planning will update National Grid's ERPs, if they are also impacted, to include the changes made to the process by Emergency Planning and obtain sign-off from the appropriate National Grid executives prior to filing the revised SLP with the relevant regulatory agencies.
-Emergency Planning will ensure that any documents external to the SLP or systems relied on to execute the process will be updated in conjunction with updating the SLP.
+When a required change to the SLP has been identified, it is the responsibility of Emergency Planning to revise the language, process flow diagrams, roles and activities related to the change.
+Emergency Planning will update National Grid's ERPs, if they are also impacted, to include the changes made and obtain sign-off from the appropriate National Grid executives prior to filing the revised SLP with the relevant regulatory agencies.
+Emergency Planning will ensure that any documents external to the SLP or systems relied on to execute the process are updated in conjunction with the revision of the SLP.

-Emergency Planning will distribute the revised SLP throughout National Grid and ensure that the Infonet is updated to reflect the changes.
+Emergency Planning will distribute the revised SLP throughout National Grid and ensure that the Infonet is updated with the revised Plan.

-17.1 Timing and

-Procedure for

-Updating the Plan
+17.1 Timing and Procedure for Updating the Plan

-- Change in technology

-- Change in regulations
+Potential Sources of Process Change Change in technology Change in regulations

 - Change in corporate organization structure

 - Change due to lessons learned due to:

 - Drills or exercises, or

 - Emergency response

 - Voice of customer